antocuni/3d/calibration/README.md

 Bed leveling
 -------------

+**IMPORTANT**: we need to re-do bed leveling every time we change filament because of bed temperature:

+  1. find the bed temperature for the new filament
+  2. go to Octoprint -> settings -> Bed visualizer
+  3. find the following gode:
+         M190 S60 ; waiting until the bed is fully warmed up
+  4. change S60 to "S<temperature>"
+  5. re-run bed leveling

 Contrarily to the M92 settings, the bed leveling mesh is stored only in the EEPROM.dat and it's automatically loaded at startup: